 Fostering with us

-We are very proud of our bespoke and unique Park Parenting Approach programme which offers additional training, support groups and services to carers who care for children and young people who have encountered severe disruption, abuse or developmental trauma in their young lives.
+We are very proud of our bespoke and unique Park Parenting Approach program which offers additional training, support groups and services to foster parents who care for children and young people who have encountered severe disruption, abuse or developmental trauma in their young lives.
 It’s immensely rewarding to see the positive and lasting outcomes for children and young people and we continue to strive to provide the best care and practice possible.

-We are currently recruiting new and existing carers to meet the increasing demand.
+We are currently recruiting new and existing foster parents to meet the increasing demand.
 Foster families are needed for children with complex needs, sibling groups and teenagers, among many others.

 Types of Fostering

-A carer who is available immediately for children who need somewhere safe to stay for a few nights although this may last much longer if required and could lead to a short term arrangement
+A foster parent who is available immediately for children who need somewhere safe to stay for a few nights, although this may last much longer if required and could lead to a short term arrangement

-Carers look after children for a few weeks or months while plans are made for the child’s future.
-Short term arrangements have been known to continue for up to two years depending on how long it takes for future decisions to be made for the child through the Courts
+Foster parent who look after children for a few weeks or months while plans are made for the child’s future.
+Short term arrangements have been known to continue for up to two years depending on how long it takes for future decisions to be made for the child through the Courts.

-Sleepover carers provide valuable support to main foster carers who need a short break for a few days or up to a week.
+Sleepover carers provide valuable support to main foster parents who need a short break from a few days or up to a week.

 Not all children who need to permanently live away from their birth family go on to be adopted.
-For some children the best plan is that they remain in foster care on a long term basis until they are 18 or beyond
+For some children the best plan is that they remain with a foster family on a long term basis until they are 18 or beyond

 Parent & Child

-Parent and child foster placements offer a home to a baby or young child together with its parent or parents for a short term arrangement while assessments are carried out.
+Parent and child foster families offer a home to a baby or young child together with its parent or parents for a short term arrangement while assessments are carried out.